 Classes change weekly, so there is variety.
 Movement in any part of the body affects the whole so allowing yourself to experience slow, gentle movement will probably help you.
 What does that mean?
 Instead of pushing yourself to see how far you can go, you’ll explore just how much you can already do.
 If you’d like to see a sample class in action, here’s a video courtesy of the New Zealand Feldenkrais Guild.

 You should wear layered, loose, comfortable clothing, and bring some water.
-Movements will be gentle and low intensity, and still you may find yourself thirsty after a session.
+Movements will be gentle and low intensity, and even so, you may find yourself thirsty after a session.

 Unlike yoga, Feldenkrais doesn't encourage holding poses or stretching for lengthy periods of time.
 You don’t repeat the same positions.
 Instead, I encourage my Vermont Feldenkrais students to use gentle and unique movement inquiry to help each person find holding patterns, learn real range of motion, movement inefficiencies, and even pain/discomfort.
 By learning what your habitual movement patterns are and how they may be hurt you, you can choose to learn a new pattern of movement that encourages freedom and ease.
 In fact, a growing number of yoga teachers take Feldenkrais classes.